Why Spread Bet on Commodities

 Spread betting compares favourably to the traditional means of physically buying commodity stock in that it provides a high-leverage, low-cost, easy access for ordinary traders looking to speculate on the commodity markets.
 In fact, financial spread betting was created for this very purpose – to enable traders to speculate on volatile gold prices without having to invest directly.
 Whereas investing directly in oil or steel requires substantial capital to make an impact, spread betting positions can start from as little as £1 a point, opening the markets to a whole new class of trader who would otherwise be cut off from the profit potential in commodities.

-From a hassle perspective, traders can cut out much of the difficulties and struggles associated with warehousing and transport through spread betting on the markets, in addition to gaining the additional leverage afforded by the spread betting mechanism.
+From a hassle perspective, traders can cut out much of the difficulties and struggles associated with warehousing and transport through spread betting on the markets, in addition to gaining the additional leverage afforded by the spread trading mechanism.
 The high leverage allows minor fluctuations to be reflected as more substantial capital movements, while the sheer ease with which spread betting transactions take place make it the perfect alternative to trading directly in often cumbersome, physical goods.
 And given that commodities markets tend to be particularly volatile, the combination of spread betting on the basis of commodities markets works well in terms of delivering satisfactory returns quickly and cost-efficiently.

 How To Spread Bet On Commodities